imiev-battery-upgrade/imiev-battery-upgrade/module_rebuild.md

         Screws installed but not tightened.

-22. Install the three bus bars and 6 nuts; tighten to specification.
+4. Install the three bus bars and 6 nuts; tighten to specification.

-    > **Warning**
+    > [!WARNING]
     > Do not tighten a nut on a jumper unless there is a bus bar installed to prevent the torque from transferring to the jumper and the delicate CMU board.

     1.  [![](module_rebuild.assets/installing_bus_bars.jpg)](https://5by9.net/prune_batteries/photos/orig/installing_bus_bars.jpg)

         Install bus bars and nuts.

-23. Tighten the CMU screws.
+5. Tighten the CMU screws.
 Watch for the circuit board being stressed while tightening.
 Stop and adjust/realign if necessary to avoid breaking the delicate board.

-    > **Warning**
+    > [!WARNING]
     > Do not tighten a CMU screw unless the jumper is well-supported (bus bar and nut, or just nut) on the battery terminal end.
 Else, the jumper will tilt down and stress the CMU board.
 If adding a terminal nut directly on top of a jumper, tighten only to finger tight to avoid transferring a large torque to the CMU board via the jumper.

     1.  [![](module_rebuild.assets/tightening_screws.jpg)](https://5by9.net/prune_batteries/photos/orig/tightening_screws.jpg)